ewjoachim/pypitoken/docs/howto.rst

 ====================================================

 This part of the documentation is if you need to create and validate tokens.
-The main user will be PyPI, but we could have the same kind of
+The main user will be PyPI, but we could have the same kind of use-case elsewhere.

+Of course, just creating a macaroon with this library is not enough to have it be valid on PyPI: valid macaroons need to exist in the database and this library only handles the computation part, not the stroring part.

 Create a token
 --------------